Nonlinear Assimilation via Score-based Sequential Langevin Sampling: Score-based Sequential Langevin Sampling

 Building upon the methods described in Sections~\ref{section:method:predict} and~\ref{section:method:update}, we can sample from the current posterior distribution $\pi_{k+1}(\cdot|\vy_{[k+1]})$ given a particle approximation to the previous posterior distribution $\pi_{k}(\cdot|\vy_{[k]})$.

 To obtain a particle approximation to the initial posterior distribution $\pi_{1}(\cdot|\vy_{1})$, we apply Bayes' rule, yielding:

 where $q_{1}:=p_{\mX_{1}}$ denotes the initial prior distribution.
 Thus, sampling from the initial posterior distribution $\pi_{1}(\cdot|\vy_{1})$ requires only an estimate of the score of the initial prior distribution $\nabla_{\vx}\log q_{1}$.
-In practice, one typically has access to a set of samples drawn independently from $\what{q}_{1}$, an approximation of the initial prior $q_{1}$.
+In practice, one typically has access to a set of samples drawn independently from $q_{1}$.
 Using these samples, we can estimate the initial prior score $\nabla_{\vx}\log q_{1}$ through Gaussian smoothing and denoising score matching as shown in~\eqref{eq:dsm}, which we denote as $\what{\vs}_{1}$.
 The complete procedure for score-based sequential Langevin sampling is presented in Algorithm~\ref{alg:recursive:DA:ALMC}.

 \begin{remark}[Computational cost reduction] The implementation of Algorithm~\ref{alg:recursive:DA:ALMC} requires learning a score network from predicted states at each time step, which introduces substantial computational overhead.
 However, we demonstrate that in practical applications, one can effectively fine-tune the score network using the current predicted states while initializing it with parameters obtained from the previous time step.
-This approach eliminates the need for complete network retraining with random initialization, thereby achieving significant computational efficiency. \end{remark}
+This approach eliminates the need for complete network retraining with random initialization, thereby achieving significant computational efficiency.

+As an alternative method, one can train a single score network with a shared time parameter to handle new observation trajectories.
+For example, using massive historical datasets (such as reanalysis data), one could pre-train a global "climate" model.
+This model would serve as a time- and season-aware prior, ready to be integrated with newly incoming observations.
+Following this line of thought, recent work \cite{yang2025generative} has successfully explored training a background score network on extensive historical data.
+In future work, we plan to adopt this shared-parameter paradigm.
+By simply fine-tuning a globally pre-trained network on real-time measurements, we expect to drastically reduce the training time required for new trajectories. \end{remark}